NicoleGolden/Restaurant_project/README.md

-## Evolution of Food Prices at My Fav Pizza Price
+## Evolution of Food Prices at My Fav Pizza Place

 Yes, inflation is here.
 As someone who has to order take-out food weekly, I defenitely feel the pinch since the lockdown in 2020.
 In this project, I collected food prices from my favoriate pizza place in Irvine.
 I used smooth lines to visualize the evolution of the price changes.